orman112/blog/content/blog-markdown/exploring-react-hooks.md

 - Typically used to track only a single javascript object or value
 - React team recommends multiple useState calls to update primitive types, rather than one call to update a complex JavaScript object
 - Let's the developer track state across components very easily
+- Initialized with an array (getter and setter) and, if desired, a default value is specified as an argument to useState()

 ## useRef